thejerf/cm/README.md

 about backwards compatibility.
 Change is still happening frequently as I hone in on the best solutions.

+* 0.6.0:
+    * Add a Values method to MapMap, MapMapAny, MapMapMap, and MapMapMapAny.
 * 0.5.0:
     * Trimmed off the .Get functions from the `MapMap` and `MapMapMap` as they are unnecessary.